-XI.
+XIV.
 School Reporting Obligations

-Under the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"), the School has a legal duty to track and publish information about certain types of Sexual Misconduct.
-The School will collect, prepare, publish, and distribute, through appropriate publications or mailings, to all current Students and Employees, and to any applicant for enrollment or employment upon request, an annual security report containing, among other things, information relating to the Campus crime statistics of the School and statistics concerning the occurrence on Campus, in or on non-campus buildings or property, and on public property, all criminal offenses reported to Campus security authorities related, among other things, to forcible or nonforcible sex offenses, Dating Violence, Domestic Violence, Sexual Assault, and Stalking.
-The School will not disclose the Victim's name or other personally identifiable information in its report.
+Under the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act ("Clery Act"), the School has a legal duty to track and publish information about certain types of crimes, including but not limited to Sexual Assault, Domestic Violence, Dating Violence, and Stalking.
+The School will collect, prepare, publish, and distribute, through appropriate publications or mailings, to all current Students and Employees, and to any applicant for enrollment or employment upon request, an annual security report containing, among other things, information relating to the Campus crime statistics of the School and statistics concerning the occurrence on Campus, in or on Non-Campus Buildings or Property, and on Public Property, all criminal offenses reported to Campus Authorities or local authorities related, among other things, to Dating Violence, Domestic Violence, Sexual Assault, and Stalking.
+The School will not disclose the Complainant's name or other personally identifiable information in its report.